Conservatory Cost

 Can I Install a Conservatory Myself?

 Yes!
 In fact, some companies make bespoke conservatory kits with full instructions.
-This will save you having to measure up exactly and have the parts manufactured, as well as saving you thousands of pounds in labour costs.
+This will save you from having to measure up exactly and have the parts manufactured, as well as saving you thousands of pounds in labour costs.

 If you are considering building a conservatory yourself, be aware that there could be unknown challenges which you should be prepared for.
 Uneven ground levels, drainage pipes under the floor surface, and a supporting wall to knock through are all possibilities.